WillMatthews/hostpog-go/README.md

 # HostPog Go

 I had a small episode due to some of the limitations of Posthog-go.
-I thought I'd channel my frustration into a _meaningful contribution to open source_ instead.
+I thought I'd channel my frustration into a _meaningful contribution to open source_ instead of just whinging.

 This repo aims to fix some of the problems I noticed with the original posthog repo:
-- poor code quality
+- questionable code quality
+    - very suspect patterns
+    - lack of types
+    - questionable error handling
+    - lack of formatting / gofmt compatability
-- love of interface{} (who needs typs anyway yee haw)
+- the apparent love of `interface{}` (who needs types anyway yee haw) rather than carefully building out a few interfaces and types.
-- lack of ability to use payloads
+- lack of ability to use payloads.
+This one is a real pain for me.
+Why isn't it a thing?

 This is a work in progress, but I'll try to get somewhere, and maybe even open up a PR into posthog.

+---

 Please see the main [PostHog docs](https://posthog.com/docs).